Freedom of the press in Somalia: 2013

-Efforts to improve press mobility and security

 In 2013 there were efforts to improve press mobility and security by Somali government forces who were assisted by AMISOM soldiers.
 They concurrently conducted several large sweeps in Mogadishu, seizing weapons and arresting 1,700 and 730 suspected Al-Shabaab associates during two separate operations.
 According to the CPJ, the number of slain journalists had dropped significantly by the end of 2013, with only four reporters killed during the year.
-The federal authorities also established a task force to investigate allegations of journalist harassment, and facilitated talks between domestic and international media representatives for the drafting of a new Somali media law.
+For the first time, the federal authorities also established a task force to investigate allegations of journalist harassment, and facilitated talks between domestic and international media representatives for the drafting of a new Somali media law.

+2014

+In 2014, deadly violence against journalists continued in Somalia, with multiple media workers targeted by non‑state actors and militia groups.
+In several regions, journalists were shot, attacked, or faced assassination attempts while reporting, reflecting the ongoing threat from armed groups and insecurity.
+Veteran journalist Yusuf Ahmed Abukar was killed on 21 June 2014 in Mogadishu, freelance journalist Abdirisak Ali Abdi was killed by gunmen in Galkayo on 18 November 2014.
+Several other journalists survived targeted shooting attacks in the capital and elsewhere throughout the year.